LilianValge/15.05.2024-Individual-Task-Java/README.md

             System.out.print("Enter column (0, 1, or 2): ");
             int col = scanner.nextInt();

-            // Check whether or not the row chosen by user contains all 1 if (grid[row][col] != 0) {
+            // Checking whether or not the row chosen by user contains all 1 if (grid[row][col] != 0) {
-                System.out.println("Cell is already taken.
+                System.out.println("This cell is unfortunately already taken.
 Please choose a different cell.");
                 continue;
             }

             grid[row][col] = 1;
             if (checkWinner(grid)) {
                 printGrid(grid);
                 System.out.println("Congratulations!
-You've won the game!");
+You did it, you've just won the game!");
                 won = true;
             }
         }

-        // Close the scanner
+        // Closing the scanner
         scanner.close();
     }

-    // Function to print the current grid public static void printGrid(int[][] grid) {
+    // Printing the current grid
+    public static void printGrid(int[][] grid) {
         for (int[] row : grid) {
             for (int cell : row) {